Juanchumu/Juanchumu/README.md

 - 👀 I’m interested in everything that has to do with biological sciences.

 - 🌱 I’m currently learningat the National University of Lujan (Argentina), Having fun with: JavaScrip, Python and R.
+     double-fun: Arduino

 - 💞️ I’m looking to collaborate on in what I can